IPv6 deployment: Brazil

 As of April 2021, Brazil has 38.4% IPv6 adoption.
 IPv6 adoption in the country was boosted in 2015 when the Brazilian telecommunications agency, Anatel, announced that all Internet operators and service providers would be required to provide IPv6 addresses to consumers.
 This was one of a number of initiatives to increase the speed of deployment.

 Bulgaria

 Has constructed a research center to study the possibilities of adopting IPv6 in the country.
 The center will operate alongside another facility, which is equipped with an IBM Blue Gene/P supercomputer.

 Since 2015, the ISP Blizoo enabled IPv6 for many home customers.

 At the end of 2016, the ISP ComNet Bulgaria Holding Ltd. has provided complete IPv6 support for all customers and households within company network in Bulgaria.

 Canada

 IPv6 deployment is slow but ongoing, with major Canadian ISPs (notably Bell Canada) lacking in support for its residential customers, and the majority of their business customers (including server packages).
-According to Google's statistics, Canada reached an IPv6 adoption rate of 39.66% as of May 2022.
+According to Google's statistics, Canada reached an IPv6 adoption level of 39.66% as of May 2022.